adityasuman2025/MNgoProjectTools/README.md

-# mngo-text-editor
+# mngo-project-tools
 This library is available at [mngo-project-tools](https://www.npmjs.com/package/mngo-project-tools)

 ## Brief:

-A JavaScript Library (npm package) to where I keep all my javscript utils/components/apis/encryptionUtils which is usable in many of mngo projects
+A JavaScript Library (npm package) where I keep all my javscript utils/components/apis/encryptionUtils which is usable in many of mngo projects

 ## Usage